involving distracted driving and drunk drivers

 Certain persons (including taverns, bars and liquor stores)

-may become liable to an intoxicated person for his injuries
+may become liable to an intoxicated person for injuries to

 the risk or the severity of the injury to the intoxicated